tuespetre/Impatient/README.md

   client where an entity is passed as an argument to some kind of expression like a method call or a constructor, Impatient is going to add that entity to the change tracker whereas EF Core's query compiler would not.

+- The "manual left join" pattern of `GroupBy`/`SelectMany`/`DefaultIfEmpty` will not propagate nullability for navigations.
+This may or may not be supported in the future.
+For now, the recommended course of action would be to either use navigations all the way or manual joins all the way.
+  (See: the EFCore unit test `Manually_created_left_join_propagates_nullability_to_navigations`.)

+- Calling `OrderBy` two times in a row will not perform a stable sort.
+  This is `Queryable`; we don't have to match the implementation of `Enumerable` here and it doesn't really make sense to.
+(See: the EFCore unit test `OrderBy_Multiple`.)

+- Any exceptions thrown at runtime by expressions being applied to `DbParameter` values will be wrapped in an `InvalidOperationException` and rethrown with the original exception as the `InnerException`.
+This will probably not be an issue for anybody, but it is a difference nonetheless.

 ### <a name="unsupported-features"></a> Unsupported Features